UBC-MDS/Group28-CovidTracker/README.md

 ## Installation
 Please note that due to GDAL dependencies, the package can be directly installed on Mac OS and Linux machines.
-But with Windows machine, because `pip install Fiona` doest not work, you need to install Finoa package first, and then install our covidtracker package.
+But with Windows machine, because `pip install Fiona` does not work, you need to install Fiona package first, and then install our covidtracker package.

 Mac OS and Linux machine:
 ```bash